 - Device review process – All listings are reviewed and approved by the Swappa support team and only functional, ready to activate devices are allowed

-- User profiles and reviews – every time something is sold, users can review the person they bought or sold from.
+- User profiles and reviews – every time something is sold, users can review the person they bought from.

 - Protection plans – Swappa offers the opportunity to buy a Protection Plan at the time you purchase a used phone or used MacBook.
 This helps pay for repairs including parts and labor, broken screens, water damage and power surges.